Skip to Content

 Algorithm Details & Recommendations

-• K-Means returns a discretization that directly depends on the Probability Density Function of the variable.
+• K-Means returns a discretization that directly depends on the probability density function of the variable.

 • More specifically, it employs the Expectation-Maximization algorithm with the following steps:

-1. Initialization: random creation of K centers
+1. Initialization: randomly creates K centers

 2. Expectation: each point is associated with the closest center